Welcome to the Kentucky Public Service Commission’s pipeline safety page.

 For a list of pipeline companies and natural gas distribution entities regulated by the Kentucky Public Service Commission, click here and select categories 300, 310 or 320 and search the selected category.
 Entities are listed alphabetically within category.
 For information on a specific entity, including contact information and service area, select the view option for that entity.

 STATUTES AND REGULATIONS

 The Kentucky Public Service Commission enforces federal and state pipeline safety laws and regulations for intrastate natural gas transmission pipelines and for local natural gas retail distribution systems.
-The PSC has jurisdiction over 28 intrastate pipeline operators, 21 distribution utilities, 49 municipal distribution systems, and 113 other natural gas operators such as local housing authorities.
+The PSC has jurisdiction over 28 intrastate pipeline operators, 21 distribution utilities, 49 municipal distribution systems, and 113 other natural gas operators such as master meter systems and gathering line operators.

 Federal pipeline safety regulations are minimum standards to assure safety in design, construction, inspection, testing, operation and maintenance of pipelines.
 The applicable sections of the Code of Federal Regulations are:49 CFR Parts 190 - 199

 - 193 – Liquefied natural gas

 - 194 – Response plans for onshore oil pipelines

 - 199 – Drug and alcohol testing